ceferisbarov/deepcas13/README.md

 DeepCas13 uses convolutional recurrent neural network (CRNN) to extract spatial-temporal features for both sequence and secondary structure of a specific sgRNA and then predicts the efficiency by a fully connected neural network (FCNN).

+We also provide a [webserver](http://deepcas13.weililab.org/) for user to design Cas13d sgRNAs online.

 ## How to run this source code ##

 ### Install dependencies ###